vwkd/code-web/Back-End Web Development/NPM.md

 ### `package.json`

-- contains package meta data as objects: name, version, main, dependencies, author, repository, bugs, license etc.
+- contains package meta data as objects, e.g.	name, version, main, dependencies, author, repository, bugs, license etc.
-- can create interactively using npm init
+- can create interactively using `npm init`

+#### `name`

+- must be URL-safe characters, all lower-case, not start with underscore or dot
-- package name must be unique in unscoped package
+- must be unique in npm registry if package is unscoped

-### `index.js`

-- default ???
-- can be specified in `main` attribute in `package.json`
--
+- short but descriptive
-'use strict';

-/* ... */

-module.exports = func1;

-adds dependencies automatically when installing packages in folder ?????

-### Semver (Semantic versioning)
+#### `version`

-- version naming system
+- follows semver (semantiv versioning) system

 | Release | Rule | Meaning |
 | ———- | —— | ————- |